 10 Historic Georgia Homes to Tour

-Plan a trip to discover historic homes in Georgia.
+From the Swan House in Atlanta to Pebble Hill Plantation in Thomasville, plan a trip to discover remarkable historic homes in Georgia.

 Yes, you can time travel in Georgia.
 It's as simple as visiting one of the many historic homes and learning what life was like for those who lived there years ago.